seanpor/RStanGraphics/README.md

   chain than 50 points - which still seems a touch short.
 * consider playing with line widths and removing the point geom.
 * convert this to a CRAN upload-able package
+* add margin plots
+* create a pairs plot with margins on the diagonal, and stanPathPlot() above the diagonal and plain densities below the diagonal.